BigBossErndog/Amara2/README.md

 https://discord.gg/wEfZN8zGnT

 ## Support Development
-I have a ko-fi available for people to make donations to.
+I have a ko-fi available for people who would like to donate.

 Your support would be greatly appreciated!